 What are Survey Templates?

 We've worked with industry experts to produce a library of curated survey templates.
 These surveys are designed to make life easier for clients and have been specifically designed to meet their goals by uncovering areas to invest in order to drive positive change.
-If the client is not sure where they should start, they can use our Template Selector tool.
-The tool asks a few short questions and recommends a template based on this.
-As part of the setup, process clients will also get access to best practice guidance around sending the template.
+As part of the setup process, clients will also get access to best practice guidance around sending the template.
 The survey templates will all include a focus on employee engagement although they serve different purposes.
-The templates include:

 - Follow-up and Action – Measuring the impact of a change regarding how people are feeling, eg. after a merger, a benefit introduction, a rebrand, etc.